elliottback/ETHMinerWatcher/README.md

 ## Admin

-You must run this as admin, or MSI Afterburner launch will produce UAC prompts
+You must run this as admin, or MSI Afterburner launch will produce UAC prompts.
+You must also have Afterburner already running.

 ## Afterburner